Tell me more ×

-In short it's meant to look for an id in the data attribute in each containment div, then send an ajax call to get the amount of retweets, calculate the karma based on those retweets and then display that number in a div.
+This script is meant to look for an id in the data attribute in each containment div, then send an Ajax call to get the amount of retweets, calculate the karma based on those retweets and then display that number in a div.

-This code is pretty spaghetti.
-How do I improve this to make each function more independent.
-(Some abstraction function that I can't figure out).
+This code looks like spaghetti.
+How do I improve this to make each function more independent?
+There is some abstraction function that I can't figure out.

 function get_retweet(id) {